ResearchComputingServices/srna-ui/Tutorial.md

 For both examples, we will use the Escherichia coli K-12 (MG1655) genome.
 To get started, download the GenBank formatted version of the genome from NCBI.
-Make sure to selected “GenBank (full)” under the format menu (Figure 1).
+Make sure to selecte “GenBank (full)” under the format menu (Figure 1).
 At the time of writing, the link for the most recent version (NC_000913.3) is: https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3